 Rebuilding Through Enterprise

 Director for RTE which supports communities who would benefit from Enterprise learning to establish a career and meaningful income through entrepreneurship.
 In this role Ren was an official advisor to the Home Office supporting the strategy and pilot for Syrian Refugees.
 Ren successfully delivered four pilots across the UK and supported the blueprint for further development by other institutions.

-As a former Director of Special Projects, Ren’s expertise was pivotal in establishing Silent Edge as one of the UK’s leading service providers to help educational institutions across the UK put sales and marketing strategies at the forefront of their business offering.
+As a former Director of Special Projects and shareholder, Ren’s expertise was pivotal in establishing Silent Edge as one of the UK’s leading service providers to help educational institutions across the UK put sales and marketing strategies at the forefront of their business offering.

 Charter 21 is a collaborative project which aims to help build back our economy and communities in the wake of the coronavirus pandemic.
 The project is rooted in demonstrating a social purpose beyond profitmaking and at its heart are what I called the six pillars of business philosophy, the imagining of tapping into the potential of people which in turn benefits everyone in society.
 My ‘imagine if’ are deeply rooted in what we do at XFE, and this is how they have been reimagined for Charter 21.

-Cadets in Enterprise is my flagship programmes for young people who want to explore the key components of how the economy is made up, what enterprise means and how entrepreneurship shapes our lives.
-A programme that has evolved over the last two decades from visiting schools, sharing lived experiences, to being appointed by the Secretary of State for Education & Sir Alan Jones in 2009 as the national champion for Business, Admin and Finance and creating a taskforce to bridge the gap between FTSE 500 and education.
+Cadets in Enterprise® is our flagship programme for young people who want to explore the key components of how the economy is made up, what enterprise means and how entrepreneurship shapes our lives.
+A programme that has evolved over the last two decades from visiting schools, sharing lived experiences, to Ren being appointed by the Secretary of State for Education & Sir Alan Jones in 2009 as the lead national champion for Business, Admin and Finance.
+Ren helped to create a taskforce to bridge the gap between FTSE 500 and education.
 This work has progressed over twenty years and shapes our Cadets in Enterprise interactive workshops.